cordcallahan/Latin102Callahan/Quiz2.md

 Check one verb of the first or second conjugation *other than8 amo or habeo, and one verb of the third or third-io conjugation other than capio or duco.
 For each verb, complete the following synopsis, and translate indicative forms as complete sentences.

 Vetō
-third plural present indicative active - Vetant third plural present subjunctive active - Vetent third plural imperfect indicative active - Vetabant present infinitive active - Vetare third plural imperfect subjunctive active - Vetarent third plural perfect indicative active - Vetaverunt
+-third plural present indicative active - Vetant -third plural present subjunctive active - Vetent -third plural imperfect indicative active - Vetabant present infinitive active - Vetare third plural imperfect subjunctive active - Vetarent third plural perfect indicative active - Vetaverunt